 You're considered a transfer student if you're a high school graduate who has registered or enrolled at a college, university, or any other school after graduating from high school.
 Current UMN students who are not in CLA are also considered transfer students.

-Before declaring, be sure that you've completed or are currently enrolled in CPSY 2301 or 3301: Introduction to developmental psychology (or an equivalent transfer course).
+Before declaring, be sure that you've completed or are currently enrolled in CPSY 2301 or 3301: Introduction to Child Psychology (or an equivalent transfer course).